 Lubrication is required at the following locations using a lithium complex NLGI #2 grease.

 Wipe the grease fittings clean before applying grease to the grease fittings.

-Refer to the maintenance schedule for service intervals and the amount of grease.
+Refer to the maintenance schedule for service intervals.
+Grease each location until fresh grease is visible.